ProfessionalsJarrett R. Hoffman

 - Taylor Morrison in its proposed $2.4 billion acquisition of William Lyon Homes;

 - Barnes & Noble, Inc. in its $683 million acquisition by Elliott Advisors (UK);

 - Special committee of independent directors of Perry Ellis International, Inc. in connection with its merger with a group led by its founder George Feldenkreis for approximately $430 million;

 - Funds affiliated with Apollo Global Management, LLC in the acquisition of Phoenix Services LLC;

 - Viking Global Investors LP in its investment in Rockefeller Capital Management;

-- General Atlantic in its investments in Authentic Brands Group LLC and Sonendo, Inc., and its sale of EN Engineering;
+- General Atlantic in its investments in Authentic Brands Group LLC, Invoice Cloud, Morphe Holdings and Sonendo, Inc., and its sale of EN Engineering;

 - Pulte Group, Inc. in its acquisition of the homebuilding assets of American West Homes;